uniquekarki/Image-Filtering-Enhancement/README.md

 ## Getting Started

-To get started with this project, ensure you have Python and OpenCV installed on your system.
-You can install OpenCV using the following command:
+Install the required packages using the requirements.txt file:

-`pip install opencv-python`
+`pip install -r requirements.txt`

 Clone this repository to your local machine and explore the provided Python scripts for implementing different image filtering and enhancement techniques.